-4.3.
-Comparison of the Two Approaches
+7.4.3 Comparison of the Two Approaches

-For a large number of simulated paths and a single contribution date, the Black-Scholes formula and the more general approach outlined above should produce the same value for a benefit guarantee.
+For a large number of simulated paths and a single contribution date, the Black-Scholes formula and the more general approach outlined in the preceding should produce the same value for a benefit guarantee.

-To illustrate, consider an individual who purchases \$100 of stocks, with an expected return of 6.5 percent above inflation and a historical standard deviation of annual returns of 20.6 percentage points.
-He intends to hold these stocks for 10 years, with an expected end balance of \$187.71. ( $$100 \ x \ 1.065^{10}$ ) However, he wishes to purchase a guarantee that he can sell his stocks for no less than that amount 10 years hence.
+To illustrate, consider an individual who purchases \$100 of stocks, with an expected return of 6.5 percent above inflation and a historical standard deviation of annual returns of 20.6 percentage points.7 He or she intends to hold these stocks for ten years, with an expected end balance of \$187.71. $($100 \times 1.065^{10})$ However, he or she wishes to purchase a guarantee that he or she can sell his stocks for no less than that amount ten years hence.

-Using the Black-Scholes formula, the cost of a put option guaranteeing that \$100 of stocks purchased today can be sold for \$187.71 in 10 years time would be \$51.94.
+Using the Black-Scholes formula, the cost of a put option guaranteeing that \$100 of stocks purchased today can be sold for \$187.71 in ten years time would be \$51.94.
 This is an expensive guarantee, equal to over half the initial purchase price and 28 percent of the guaranteed end balance.